 5-point sensory grounding

 I’m taking time nowadays to notice the sounds, sights, smells, tastes, and textures that orient me to my current time and space.
 I’m aware of how the birds and crickets in Georgia have different melodies and syllabic phrasing than those in Nairobi or Nanyuki or Sagana.
 I’m noticing how the local flavors of mandazis, bhajias, samosas, bitter lemon, and masala chai transport me emotionally to old memories from my childhood in Mombasa or to my college days at Kenyatta University.
-As I look into the familiar faces of old friends or hear songs on the local radio station (remember the Boney M Christmas album?), I’m aware of the waves of nostalgia that wash over me.
+As I look into the familiar faces of old friends or hear songs on the local Kenyan radio station (remember the Boney M Christmas album?), I’m aware of the waves of nostalgia that wash over me.

 I learned this beautiful technique called 5-point grounding or the 5-4-3-2-1 technique that I practice when I feel disoriented.
 It is used in mindfulness practices as a way to help bring us back to the present moment through the senses.
 It is also used in trauma therapies like EMDR to decrease anxiety and establish a sense of calm and grounding, and is particularly helpful for trauma survivors who tend to dissociate.
 I like to use it when I first awaken from sleep to help reorient myself into waking consciousness, especially in unfamiliar places.
 Here’s how it goes:

 - Five sights: When you open your eyes, what are five things you can see in the room?
 What colors pop out at you?
 If it’s dark, what shadows or silhouettes can you make out?
 Are there familiar pictures or furniture or people in the room?